ayoisaiah/ayoisaiah.github.io/_posts/2016-04-17-twitchtv-app.md

 ##Key Takeaway

-Even as I write this blog post, several ways to improve the user experience on my app continue to pop into my head so my key takeaway from this project is this:
+Even as I write this blog post, several ways to improve the user experience on my app continue to pop into my head so my key takeaway from this project is:

 **Software is never finished.** [It is a process and it is always evolving](http://scripting.com/davenet/1995/09/03/wemakeshittysoftware.html).